jessemonroy650/pgb-example-core-media/README.md

 + No warning when plugins do NOT load into the final bundle.
 + With cli-7.0.1 a new "builder" is used by default.
 + The path to files within the APK bundle has changed.
 It is inline with Cordova CLI and Phonegap CLI.
++ Error for plugin is given in //Phonegap Android Version// which is not the //Phonegap Build// and can be very confusing.
++ The "File" plugin is loaded  after 'Media' Plugin 3.0.1

 Compatibility issues within Android require